Stock market research is a must before you make a single trade.

 Get to Know Stock Chart Patterns

-That’s why it takes more than that to make money from your trading.
+Anybody can look at a stock chart and see whether the current price is high or low compared with the past … That’s why it takes more than that to make money from trading.

-They move in predictable ways because they reflect the hopes and fears of the people in the market.
+Stock prices move in a variety of ways, and those movements can be predictable because they reflect the greed, hopes, and fears of the people in the market…

-#5 Importance of Stock Valuation
+Stock Market Research Tip #5: Importance of Stock Valuation

-#6 Company Balance Sheet
+Stock Market Research Tip #6: Company Balance Sheet

 A company’s balance sheet is one of the most important basic financial statements.